 - Single point of access to protected applications with the application portal.

-- LDAP directory server user passwords stay on-premise and are not synchronized to the Cloud Authentication Service.
+- LDAP directory server user passwords stay on-premises and are not synchronized to the Cloud Authentication Service.

 - RSA SecurID Authentication API, a REST-based programming interface that allows you to develop clients that process multifactor, multistep authentications through RSA Authentication Manager and the Cloud Authentication Service.
 The interface definition can be integrated with any programming language.